ernestolindo/my-dev-web-notes/JavaScript Essentials - DWC (Beaufitied).md

 - **`await`** pauses the execution of the `async` function until the **Promise** resolves or rejects.
 - **`try/catch`** is used for error handling, making it easier to manage asynchronous errors.

+### *Promise.all()*

+A method used to start multiple Promises simultaneously, i. e., not sequentially.
+If any Promise rejects, the entire operation fails.
+It takes an array as the parameter and resolves to an array containing the resolved values of each input Promise.